Frederick Henry Harford: Personal life

 Frederick Henry Harford married Florence Helen Isabella Parson (26 December 1853 - 29 June 1931), the granddaughter of the Lawrence Parsons, 2nd Earl of Rosse, on 21 March 1881.
 They had 2 children: Frederick Reginald Harford (30 March 1882 - 17 March 1955) who married Maude Isabel Lardelli in 1916, and Violet Evelyn Harford (1883 - 22 February 1968) who married John Dalrymple, 12th Earl of Stair.
 Violet and John's son, John Dalrymple, 13th Earl of Stair went on to marry Davina Katherine Bowes-Lyon, the daughter of David Bowes-Lyon, and niece to Queen Elizabeth The Queen Mother.

 In 1905, his son at 21-years old, and while living at Down Place was fined for failing to produce his driver's license when driving a motorcar on the highway on 24 April.

 In the summer of 1906, Frederick Reginald was stationed with the Scots Guards at Aldershot.
 On the afternoon of Sunday 12 August, Frederick Reginald was returning on his motorcycle from the Guards' Club at Maidenhead.
 He drove up Bracknell-road and turned onto the main London and Aldershot road.
 At the corner, or soon after, he came into collision with a motorcar.
 He was severely injured in the collision and was dragged, "along the road for about twenty yards."
 He was taken into a neighbouring hotel, and a doctor was called, who found him suffering from severe shock, long and deep wounds in his head and groin while his left leg was broken in six places.
 After lying there for some days he was removed to a nursing home and an operation was performed on the injured leg.
 He was afterwards taken to King Edward VII's Hospital.
 He was incapacitated until July 1907, when he was able to walk again he rejoined his regiment.

-In 1908, a lawsuit was brought forth against Alice Jane Hubbard for damages for personal injuries received owing to the alleged negligence of the defendant's chauffer.
+In 1908, a lawsuit was brought forth against Alice Jane Hubbard for damages for personal injuries received owing to the alleged negligence of the defendant's chauffeur.
 Frederick Henry was present for the court case and openly objected before the court to statements made by Justice Charles Darling, 1st Baron Darling.
 Frederick Reginald was asked, "had you promised your father to give up motor-cycling?" to which he replied, "[My father] seemed to object to my riding, but I do not know why."
 He later, "added that his father said he thought motor-cycles were dangerous."
 In the end, Hubbard agreed to pay £500 for the "out of pocket expenses, which the plaintiff said he had had to incur by reason of the accident."